If you want to try something new for breakfast, try out savory Thai rice porridge with pork dumplings!

 - In a blender, combine rice and broth, and blend on low to a coarse puree, the texture of steel cut oatmeal.
 Be careful not to over-blend it, or you will lose the texture of the rice.

-- Pour the puree into a 1-gallon saucepan, and place over medium-high heat.
+- Pour the puree into a 1-gallon large pot, and place over medium-high heat.

-- Bring to a gentle boil.
-Stir it occasionally to make sure the bottom doesn’t burn.
+- Stir it occasionally to make sure the bottom doesn’t burn, and bring it to a gentle boil.

 - Whisk together the tapioca flour and water until blended.
-Add it to the rice mixture while stirring.
+Add it to the gently boiling rice mixture while stirring.

-- Let the rice porridge boil gently.
-Continue to stir it to prevent it from burning for about 2-3 minutes, or until thickened.
+- Continue to stir it to prevent it from burning for about 2-3 minutes, or until thickened.
+If it’s not thickening after a few minutes, make sure it’s boiling, and add a few tablespoons more of a tapioca water mixture.

-- Lower the heat so the porridge bubbles a little.
+- Once thickened, lower the heat so the porridge bubbles a little.

 - Drop the balls one at a time into the rice porridge.

-- When all the dumplings have firmed up, after 2-3 minutes or so, the rice porridge is ready to serve.
+- When all the dumplings have firmed up, and risen to the top, which usually just takes a few minutes, the rice porridge is ready to serve.

 - To make the coddled eggs, bring a small pot of water to a boil.